Awards, Recognition and Charity Support

 Provide clear guidance on the responsibilities of parents, school and pupils, and share this information with parents as a key part of the induction process.

 Produce parent-friendly policies to establish effective home–school links

 Britain in Bloom

 There is currently no award open for school to work towards.
 However, the RHS - Britain in Bloom were so impressed with our school grounds they gave us a special certificate to recognise all the hard work that had gone into making the grounds so amazing for our children.

 Some of these awards have now expired due to cost or expiration but we continue to meet the high standards they aspire to.

 Each year we support a number of charities and children are encouraged to raise funds through events and activities, for example

-In addition during our work week, each class choose their own charity to support giving any profit they make during the week to the charity.
-This is very successful and helps the children aim and work towards their chosen cause.
+In addition, during the summer term, each class choose their own charity to support giving any profit they make during community week to the charity.
+This is a very successful week and helps children appreciate the direct influence they can have on community work.